Notes on the Geography of Uganda: Jinja

 Just in case you weren't sure.

 The former residence of the governor.
-Can't get any closer: the guard was touchy.
+Couldn't get any closer: the guard was touchy.

 Just down the hill: St. Andrew's church.